Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to Excel/README.md

 **I want to find the total cost of all returned items, using Lookup functions.**
 Steps:
 1. Go to the **Returns** window
-2. Convert the values there into a table
+2. Convert the values there into a table <br>
     a.
 Go to **insert** tab, press **table**, select the range =$A$1:$B$1635
-4. Create new column for cost
+4. Create new column for cost <br>
     a.
 In Cell **C1**, type **“Cost”**
-6. Find the Cost of each return
+6. Find the Cost of each return <br>
     a. =XLOOKUP([@[Order ID]], Orders!Y1:Y1956, Orders!E1:E1956, "Not Found")

 ## Pivot Tables